bbauska/W3Cx-4of5-thru-May-2024/README.md

     with
     HTML5](https://www.htmlgoodies.com/html5/javascript/drag-files-into-the-browser-from-the-desktop-HTML5.html)"

-## 3.4.2 Drag and drop files in a drop zone
+<h3 id="ch3-4-2">3.4.2 Drag and drop files in a drop zone</h3>

 Hi!
 This time let's look at how we can drag and

 drop files into a document.
-So, the first thing you must know is that,

-by default, the browser does things when you drag and drop.
+So, the first thing you must know is that, by default, the browser does things when you drag and drop.

 If I drag and drop an image, it just shows the image in full size in a